A Unified Mixture-View Framework for Unsupervised Representation Learning: More Discussions

 \section{More Discussions}

+\paragraph{Comparison with mixture-based approaches.} Shen et al. \cite{shen2020rethinking} propose a somewhat complicated iterative mixture strategy exploiting Mixup \cite{zhang2018mixup} and CutMix \cite{yun2019cutmix} to generate a weighted mixture of samples.
+The mixture can be considered a weakened version of the original images which is harder to recognize, hence rendering flattened predictions.
+As suggested from the label-smoothing perspective, it is meant to suppress incorrect response on hard negative samples.
+However, image mixtures are used as-is, i.e., it learns the mixture-to-mixture similarity when combined with MoCo \cite{he2020momentum}, while we learn the similarity between the mixture and its parents (forming spurious-positive pairs).
+This poses a fundamental difference as the loss has to be redesigned accordingly.
+Notice \cite{shen2020rethinking} also designs a too complex approach to strive for semantical harmony by decaying the `context' image while not necessary in our case.

-We extend the discussions about the working mechanism of BSIM.
-As mentioned in the Discussion section in the main text, BSIM's latent space is less crowded to facilitate discrimination.
+\paragraph{TSNE Visualization to showcase the working mechanism of BSIM} We extend the discussions about the working mechanism of BSIM.
+As mentioned Sec~\ref{sec:discuss} (main text), BSIM's latent space is less crowded to facilitate discrimination.
 To better illustrate this benefit, we pick 32 images and construct their mixtures and map their latent representations via TSNE, see Figure~\ref{fig:mixup-32}.
 It turns out that BSIM works like a ruler that measures how far a mixed instance should be from its parents.
-For instance, $6\_25$ (see Figure~\ref{fig:mixup-6-26}) is distant from both 6 and 25 in SIM, while it is closer to 6 in BSIM.
+For instance, $6\_25$ (Figure~\ref{fig:mixup-6-26}) is distant from both 6 and 25 in SIM, while it is closer to 6 in BSIM.
 It is also evident that the latent space is evenly spaced in BSIM than SIM.

-Since BSIM is more accurate in measuring the latent distance (i.e. across different instances other than the same instance), instance of the same class are drawn more nearer while those of different classes are pushed apart.
-This is shown in Figure~\ref{fig:bsim-intra}.
-We sample three times to demonstrate that BSIM in general gives cleaner intra-class representation, while SIM has a more intertwined one.
-This proves that learning the distance to the mixture helps improve classification by generating a better latent representation.
+Recall that TSNE is a dimension reducing tool, whose visualized distance is a relative measure in the latent space, not necessarily proportional to its crop size.
+Hence $6\_25$ shall not be accurately centered in between 6 and 25 although only each half of 6 and 25 are used for the mixture.
+For SIM, $25\_6$ is close to 25 but $6\_25$ is far from both.
+For BSIM, $6\_25$ is close to 6, but so is $25\_6$ to 25.
+This subtle difference exactly manifests the difference of the two.
+That is, we stretch out the latent space in terms of the relative distance of every two instances to their spurious pairs, while SIM can not.

+Nevertheless, it is easier for decision making when instances are well-organized other than cluttered.
+The mixture near decision boundary can serve as a pivot for quantitively separating instances, which also helps scattering the representations evenly in the latent space.